axeluhl/sailing-analytics/wiki/amazon-ec2.md

 - Create a master instance holding all data
 - Create `n` instances that are configured to connect to the master server
-- Create a load balancer
+- Create a load balancer that redirects everything from port 80 to let's say port 8888.
 - Associate all your instances
-- Connect your domain with the IP of the load balancer
+- Connect your domain with the IP of the load balancer.
+It could be a good idea to use an Elastic IP that always stays the same for the domain and associate it with your load balancer.
+That way you can also easily switch between a load balancer and a single instance setup.

+Two things are still needed before this setup can be executed:

+- Make it possible to configure instances that way that they automatically connect to a master upon start
+- Check what happens if the ELB acts as a transparent proxy not revealing the underlying instance name and address (should be)

 ### Access MongoDB database